wsstriving/starter-academic/content/en/authors/admin/_index.md

 I obtained my Ph.D. degree in Shanghai Jiao Tong University in 2020.09, under the supervision of [Kai Yu](https://speechlab.sjtu.edu.cn/members/kai_yu) and [Yanmin Qian](https://speechlab.sjtu.edu.cn/members/yanmin_qian).
 During the Ph.D. my research interests include deep learning based approaches for speaker recognition, speaker diarization and voice activity detection.
 After my graduation, I joined Tencent Games as a senior researcher, where I (informally) led a speech group and extended the research interest to speech synthesis, voice conversion, music generation and audio retrivial.
 Currently, I am with the SpeechLab in Shenzhen Research Institute of Big Data, Chinese University of Hong Kong (Shenzhen) led by [Haizhou Li](https://colips.org/~eleliha/).

+I am the creator of Wespeaker, a research and product oriented speaker representation learning toolkit.

-I serve as a regular reviewer for speech/deep learning related conferences/journals: Interspeech, ICASSP, ICME, TASLP and Neural Networks.
+I serve as a regular reviewer for speech/deep learning related conferences/journals: Interspeech, ICASSP, ICME, SPL, TASLP, Neural Networks and Pattern Recognition.

 **Openings**:
 We are actively seeking self-motivated students to join our team as research assistants, visiting students and potential Ph.D. students.
 Multiple positions are immediately available in Shenzhen, with competitive salary and benefits.
 If you are interested, please send me an email with your CV.